-Prac Practice t ust show the be authorized P In place Planning is in progress 1. governing body allocates funding for the implementation and bing development of the CP. ~ a.
-The allocation of funds includes adequate resources and supervision for the service learning programme and the appointment of a service learning coordinator. ~ b.
-The allocation of funds includes adequate resources for the personal and professional skills course over two years. √ 2.
-The school provides qualified staff to implement the CP. ✓ 3. school ensures that teachers and administrators receive IB- ognized professional development. ~ a.
-The school complies with the IB professional development requirement for the CP at authorization and at evaluation. ~ 4. school provides dedicated time for teachers' collaborative ning and reflection. ~ 5. resc physical and virtual learning environments, facilities, purces and specialized equipment support the implementation the CP. ~ a.
-The laboratories and studios needed for DP individuals and societies courses and DP the arts courses, if offered, provide safe and effective learning environments. ~ b.
-There are appropriate information technology facilities to support the implementation of the programme. ~ C. The school provides a secure location for the storage of examination papers and examination stationery with controlled access restricted to senior staff. ~ 6. library/multimedia/resources play a central role in the ementation of the programme(s). ~ a.
-The library/media centre has enough appropriate materials/resources to support the implementation of the CP. ~ 7. school ensures access to information on global issues and rse perspectives. × 8. school provides support for its students with learning and/or cial educational needs and support for their teachers. ~
+ne s cnool 's resources and support structures ensure the implementation on of the CP.
+Prac Bractico A school must show th following to be authorize to offer the CP In place Planning is in progress 1. governing body allocates funding for the implementation and bing development of the CP. ✓ a.
+The allocation of funds includes adequate resources and supervision for the service learning programme and the appointment of a service learning coordinator. √ b.
+The allocation of funds includes adequate resources for the personal and professional skills course over two years. ✓ 2.
+The school provides qualified staff to implement the CP. ✓ 3. school ensures that teachers and administrators receive IB- gnized professional development. √ a.
+The school complies with the IB professional development requirement for the CP at authorization and at evaluation. √ 4. school provides dedicated time for teachers' collaborative ning and reflection. √ 5. reso physical and virtual learning environments, facilities, urces and specialized equipment support the implementation e CP. √ a.
+The laboratories and studios needed for DP individuals and societies courses and DP the arts courses, if offered, provide safe and effective learning environments. √ b.
+There are appropriate information technology facilities to support the implementation of the programme. √ c.
+The school provides a secure location for the storage of examination papers and examination stationery with controlled access restricted to senior staff. √ 6. library/multimedia/resources play a central role in the ementation of the programme(s). √ a.
+The library/media centre has enough appropriate materials/resources to support the implementation of the CP. √ 7. school ensures access to information on global issues and rse perspectives. ✓ 8. school provides support for its students with learning and/or cial educational needs and support for their teachers. ✓

 9. school has systems in place to guide and counsel students ugh the CP. ✓ a.
-The school provides guidance to students on post-secondary educational options. ✓ 10. student schedule or timetable allows for the requirements of CP to be met. $\checkmark$ a.
+The school provides guidance to students on post-secondary educational options. √ 10. student schedule or timetable allows for the requirements of CP to be met. ✓ a.
 The schedule provides the recommended hours for each standard level and higher level Diploma Programme course. √ b.
-The schedule provides for each component of the CP core. ✓ C. The schedule respects concurrency of learning. $\checkmark$ 11. school utilizes the resources and expertise of the community nhance learning within the CP. $\checkmark$ 12. the that school allocates resources to implement the PYP exhibition, MYP personal project (or community project for programmes end in MYP year 3 or 4), DP extended essay and the CP ective project for all students, depending on the programme(s) red.
+The schedule provides for each component of the CP core. √ c.
+The schedule respects concurrency of learning. ✓ 11. school utilizes the resources and expertise of the community nhance learning within the CP. √ 12. the that school allocates resources to implement the PYP exhibition, MYP personal project (or community project for programmes end in MYP year 3 or 4), DP extended essay and the CP ective project for all students, depending on the programme(s) red. √